joist-orm/joist-orm/docs/docs/testing/test-factories.md

 const a2 = book.author.get;
 ```

-However, because in tests we "just know" there is not that much data, and the factories control the instantiation of entities, we can make the assumption that all relations are loaded by default.
-So factories return a `DeepNew` type that marks all relations as loaded:
+However, because in tests we "just know" there is a) not that much data, and b) the factories control the instantiation of all entities, we can make the assumption that all relations are loaded already.

+So factories return a special `DeepNew` type that marks all relations as loaded:

 ```typescript
 it("some test", async () => {